 Note: Don’t waste time sorting through your keyword list.
 All you want to do right now is build as big a list of keywords as possible.

-Find the ‘Add all’ button and click on it to add your keyword list you’ve created to your plan …
+Find the ‘Add all’ button and click on it to add the keyword results to your plan …